Concerned about the FinRegistry ready-made dataset? Read more about the dataset and how to object to the processing of your data

 On this page you will find general information about the secondary use of social and health data, as well as information about your rights as a data subject Read more Rights to your data

 On this page you will find information about how we process personal data.
-Read more Our Privacy Policy
+Read more Our privacy policy

 Issued permits